Person wearing glasses and a yellow sweater with a white collar, smiling at the camera.

 Tired woman at laptop with kids playing on sofa in the background

-Is this you?
+does this sound like you?

-• Hold onto control and a sense of predictability
+• Hold onto control and predictability

-• Feel controlled by “should” statements
+• Feel directed by an inner critic that leads with “should” statements

-• Fight with self-doubt or negative thoughts
+• Struggle with self-doubt

 • Take on the burden of responsibility in your relationships